Introduction to the Leslie Papers

 - letters to their daughter, Lady Constance Dawson Damer, afterwards the wife of Sir John Leslie, 1st Bt, 1854-1855, from her brother, Seymour, writing from the Crime

-- letters to John Leslie, later Sir John, 1st Bt, 1871, about his (successful) candidature for the Co.
-Monaghan by-election occasioned by the death of C.P.
-Leslie III
+- letters to John Leslie, later Sir John, 1st Bt, 1871, about his (successful) candidature for the Co Monaghan by-election after the death of C P Leslie III

 - correspondence and printed matter of Sir John, October-December 1883, about the Rosslea incident